jtannas/katachi/docs/docs/Contributing/SECURITY.md

 ## Supported Versions

-This is a currently a one-person-project, so only the latest version will receive security support.
+This is currently a one-person project; therefore, only the latest version will receive security support.

 ## Reporting a Vulnerability